-Today marks our one year anniversary of travelling as a married couple.
-Yes, that’s right, this crazy intimate registry office wedding happened one year ago today!
-To celebrate the conclusion of our first year of marriage, we are dedicating this post to what we do best – part-time couples travel.
+As a couple, we are always looking for the most romantic destinations to travel to together.
 One of the major downsides of part-time travel is that it almost always has to be done on the weekends and, therefore, relatively close to home.
 Lucky for us, Europe is right on our doorstep and there is no shortage of destinations for romantic weekend getaways in Europe.
 So, if we are celebrating an anniversary or birthday (or just in the mood for a romantic getaway), there are so many places to choose from for our romantic weekend getaway.

 When it comes to weekend travel, accessibility and size of each destination heavily weigh into our decision.
 We never want to go somewhere that is too far away or involves a complicated plane, train, taxi combination; additionally, we don’t want to go somewhere that will just leave us overwhelmed.
 So, we tend to travel to places that are small and easy to get to.
 If we do go to a large city, we usually focus on a small neighborhood so we can focus more on our time together, and less on running back and forth across the city!

-The five destinations below have been great romantic weekend getaways for us, and we highly recommend them for any part-time travel couples in Europe.
+The five destinations below are perfect for romantic weekend getaways in Europe for us, and we highly recommend them for any couples visiting Europe.

 5 Romantic Weekend Getaways in Europe

 If you are looking to unwind and just enjoy each others company during your romantic weekend away in Europe, the Cotswolds is the perfect place to do so.
 The Cotswolds is made up of traditional English countryside towns, each one prettier than the last.
 These towns are lined with country outfitter stores, cozy pubs, English teahouses, and the cutest hotels.
 As you go further out of each town, more country hotels take up large properties with walking routes, gorgeous views, and manor-like accommodation.
-Last autumn, our weekend getaway to the Cotswolds was the perfect start to the colder months.
+We think that a weekend getaway to the Cotswolds in the Autumn is the perfect start to the colder months.

 Romantic Hotels in the Cotswolds